Green-Fingers-App/gardeningApp/GreenFingers/docs/SoftwareRequirementsSpecification.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) describes all specifications for the application "Green Fingers".
-It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.
+This Software Requirements Specification (SRS) describes all specifications for the "Green Fingers" application.
+The app helps users manage their gardens by providing plant data such as watering schedules, temperature ranges, sunlight exposure, and other details.
+It outlines the features and boundary conditions for the development process.

 ### 1.2 Scope
-The project is going to be realized as an Android App.
+The app will be developed for both Android and iOS (via Flutter).

-Actors of this App can be users or moderators.
+Actors of this app include:

-Planned Subsystems are:
+- Users: Gardeners who will use the app to track their plants and care schedules.
+- Admins: Admins responsible for maintaining plant databases and overseeing app content.

+The main subsystems include:
-* Notice Board:
+* Plant Database:
-The notice board is the essential part of the user interface.
-Game sessions should be visualized as postings including relevant information about the session.
-Those should be partly standardized by a form with a free text option for specifics.
-The data must be stored accordingly.
+Store and manage detailed information about plants (e.g., watering frequency, temperature, sunlight requirements).
-* Account System:
+* User Account System:
-Users can create accounts so sessions can be connected to a person as well as to join requests.
-User data must be stored alongside the posting data.
-* Friend List and User Rating:
-Once the account system is created there will be the option to mark users as favorites.
-Also users or game sessions should get a rating to counter abuse.
+Users will create accounts to store gardens and plant data.
-* Connecting People:
+* Notifications System:
-The host of a game session has to be notified when someone wants to join their game.
-Both must then be able to get in touch to organize the details, so messages between the host and the guest have to be enabled.
-This could be done via automated emails or a custom in-app system.
-For this an account system is needed.
+Notify users when they need to water or take care of their plants.
-* Storing Data:
+* Search System:
-User data for accounts and possibly profiles has to be stored.
-Also the game sessions have to be stored as datasets containing the form contents and possibly contact data.
-The data storage will form the foundation for the visualization, account system and the search feature.
-* Finding your Game:
-We need a tag system so everyone looking to join a game can search for the kind of games they are interested in.
-Possibly other aspects can be searchable, such as place or date.
-Tags must be stored and a search function developed.
+Allow users to search for plants based on various parameters like water needs, sunlight, or season.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |